 The following screen shows the SIP entity for Communication Manager which is configured as an Evolution Server.
-This SIP Entity is used for the SIP Trunk.
-The FQDN or IP Address field is set to the IP address of the interface on Communication Manager that will be providing SIP signalling.
-Set the Location to that defined for Communication Manager in Section 6.3 and the Time Zone to the appropriate time zone.
+The FQDN or IP Address field is set to the IP address of the interface on Communication Manager that will be providing SIP signalling and Type is CM.
+Set the Location to that defined in Section 6.3 and the Time Zone to the appropriate time.